sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/sandpile.rst

 with respect to the product of the indeterminates: `\prod_{i=0}^n x_i` (extending the `T` operator in the obvious way).
-A Groebner basis with respect to the degree lexicographic order describe above (with `x_0` the smallest vertex), is obtained by homogenizing each element of the Groebner basis for the non-homogeneous sandpile ideal with respect to `x_0.`
+A Groebner basis with respect to the degree lexicographic order described above (with `x_0` the smallest vertex) is obtained by homogenizing each element of the Groebner basis for the non-homogeneous sandpile ideal with respect to `x_0`.

 **Example.**  ::